XML RSS

 As it is an example for acting games all players must act like the leader does.
 However, they should copy only those actions which the leader precedes with the phrase 'Simon says'.
 For instance if the leader says 'Simon says, lift your hands', all the players should 'lift their hands'.

 However if the leader says 'lift your hands', the players should not lift their hands.
-If any player does lift her hand she is penalized for not listening to the leader and is out of the game.
+If any player does lift her hand she is penalized for not listening to the leader and is out of this game.

 The one who consistently does what 'Simon says' wins the game.